• Skip to primary navigation

 2. Measure ingredients properly: I know not every home baker is going to want to weigh their ingredients.
 I blogged for years before even considering it!
 But, now that I weigh my ingredients, I never make a recipe without grams because just a little too much or too little of any one ingredient can really throw off a recipe.
 And if I'm going through all the trouble to bake, I want to make sure it comes out just as I expected.
 Here is a great kitchen scale I recommend.If you don't use a kitchen scale, spoon and level your flour for increased likelihood of accuracy.

 4. Bake until golden: Despite the recommended baking time, it's best to let the shortbread get slightly golden before removing it from the oven.
-Each oven is different.
+Each oven is different, and your cookies will bake according to the oven rack location and shape/size of your cookie cutter.
 This ensures they are fully crisp and will continue to harden as they chill for easy handling.

 You'll be an expert in no time!